Netherlands–Poland relations: 20th century

 However, after the World War II, the Netherlands and Poland was completely cut off for the second time, with Poland falling to the communists controlled by the Soviet Union at the Eastern Bloc; while the Netherlands were part of Western Bloc of the Cold War.
 In the 1970s, economic exchanges resumed and a number of economic treaties were signed between the Netherlands and Poland.
 Dutchmen supported Solidarity movement to topple the communists in Poland, which was a complete success and overthrowing communist rule in Central and Eastern Europe together.

 Trade

 The Netherlands is now Poland's no.1 investor among European Union, in total €30,3 billion in 2015.
 There are about 2,500 enterprises operating in the Polish market with Dutch shareholding that are employing over 120,000 people in Poland.

 Diaspora

 Polish diaspora exists in the Netherlands, and is perceived well by the Dutch locals.
 Polish immigrants form the sixth largest immigration group to the Netherlands.

+Historically, Poland was home to a sizeable Dutch diaspora.
+For more, see: Dutch people in Poland.